-But it was such a short interlude for more Bolivian people to pass by with colourful outfit.
+But it was such a short interlude for more Bolivian people to pass by with colourful outfits.

 Without forgetting their ‘disguised’ van!

-Honestly I hadn’t look too closely at the programme so I was a bit lost with the theme of the groups parading…
+Honestly, I hadn’t looked too closely at the programme so I was a bit lost with the theme of the groups parading…

 One thing for sure, it was a VERY colourful event.
 A splendid thing to see in the middle of Winter (although that day was a great sunny one!)

-You don’t get to parade in the streets of Paris dressed-up every day in your life! (well unless you’re familiar to the legendary demonstrations!!)
+You don’t get to parade in the streets of Paris dressed-up every day in your life! (well unless you’re familiar with the legendary demonstrations!!)

 There’s a lot of music involved in the parade.
 Music?
 Well, I should say “Noise”.
 But it’s part of what a carnival is.

 After a little while, you get to understand how the parade is structured.
-There is a “meneur” or leader for each groups.
+There is a “meneur” or leader for each group.